TomTomaso/frontend-study-group/chapter3/notes.md

 1. Write function for capitalizing a string and write unit tests for it
 2. Write function for capitalizing all words in the sentence and write unit tests for it
-3. Write funciton for capitalizing all words
+3. Write function for capitalizing all words in all sentences in given array
 4. Write function for displaying capitalized sentences in the list (`<ul>`) on the web page

 ## files